tyrellcurry/projectMBS/README.md

 <img src="./images/MBS-Allow.png"/>

-You can find the Extension's settings here <a href="chrome://extensions/?id=iinigaojmcejccagokaolgdfhelkemap">chrome://extensions/?id=iinigaojmcejccagokaolgdfhelkemap</a>
+You can find the Extension's settings <a href="chrome://extensions/?id=iinigaojmcejccagokaolgdfhelkemap">here</a>

 ## Author